CW3E/MET-tools/README.md

 [xarray](https://docs.xarray.dev/en/stable/index.html) to compute [CF-compliant](https://cfconventions.org/)
 NetCDF files in MET readable formats.
-The `wrfout_to_cf.py` is a simple wrapper that is called in the workflow to perform computation of CF-fields and optionally regridding of WRF oputus for analysis in MET.
-Verification outputs are templated to be written to
+The `wrfout_to_cf.py` is a simple wrapper that is called in the workflow to perform computation of CF-fields and optionally regridding WRF outputs to a generic intermediate lat-lon grid for analysis in MET.
+Workflows are templated for preprocessing outputs to be written to
 ```
 WRK_DIR = {{environ['VRF_ROOT']}}/{{CSE_NME}}/{{ctr_flw}}/Preprocess/$CYC_DT/{{ENS_PRFX}}{{idx}}/{{grd}}
 ```
 following the nesting conventions described above.

 ### Preprocessing MPAS outputs
-MPAS model outputs are not ingestible to MET by default due to the dependence on a lat-lon grid, and preprocessing routines are included to bring MPAS outputs into a format that can be analyzed in MET.
+MPAS model outputs are not ingestible to MET by default due to MET's dependence on a lat-lon grid, and preprocessing routines are included to bring MPAS outputs into a format that can be analyzed in MET.
 The script
 ```